* This page is for Consumers *

-If a particular disorder is suspected, other tests may be required (see Table 2: Some Causes and Features of Pain in More Than One Joint).
+If a particular disorder is suspected, other tests may be required ( Some Causes and Features of Pain in More Than One Joint).

 Imaging tests are sometimes necessary, especially if there is a possibility of bone or joint tumors.
 X-rays are done first, but sometimes computed tomography (CT) or magnetic resonance imaging (MRI) is needed.